Easter Island: 19th century

 A series of devastating events killed or removed most of the population in the 1860s.
 In December 1862, Peruvian slave raiders struck.
 Violent abductions continued for several months, eventually capturing around 1,500 men and women, half of the island's population.
 Among those captured were the island's paramount chief, his heir, and those who knew how to read and write the rongorongo script, the only Polynesian script to have been found to date, although debate exists about whether this is proto-writing or true writing.

 When the slave raiders were forced to repatriate the people they had kidnapped, carriers of smallpox disembarked together with a few survivors on each of the islands.
 This created devastating epidemics from Easter Island to the Marquesas islands.
 Easter Island's population was reduced to the point where some of the dead were not even buried.

+The first Christian missionary, Eugène Eyraud, arrived in January 1864 and spent most of that year on the island and reported for the first time the existence of the so-called rongo-rongo tablets; but mass conversion of the Rapa Nui only came after his return in 1866 with Father Hippolyte Roussel.
+Two other missionaries arrived with Captain Jean-Baptiste Dutrou-Bornier.
+Eyraud contracted tuberculosis during the 1867 island epidemic, which took a quarter of the island's remaining population of 1,200, with only 930 Rapanui remaining.
+The dead included the last ariki mau, the last East Polynesia royal first-born son, the 13-year-old Manu Rangi.
+Eyraud died of tuberculosis in August 1868, by which time almost the entire Rapa Nui population had become Roman Catholic.

-Tuberculosis, introduced by whalers in the mid-19th century, had already killed several islanders when the first Christian missionary, Eugène Eyraud, died from this disease in 1867.
-It ultimately killed approximately a quarter of the island's population.
-In the following years, the managers of the sheep ranch and the missionaries started buying the newly available lands of the deceased, and this led to great confrontations between natives and settlers.
+Tuberculosis, introduced by whalers in the mid-19th century, had already killed several islanders when Eugène Eyraud died from the disease in 1867.
+It ultimately resulted in the death of approximately a quarter of the island's population.
+The managers of the sheep ranch and the missionaries started buying the newly available lands of the deceased in the years that followed, which led to large confrontations between natives and settlers.